Here’s A Surprising Difference Between 30A and 50A RV Power!

 It’s a non-grounded 120/240-volt single split-phase connection.
 It supplies 240V across the hot legs (the two angled contacts).

 Plug your 30A RV into a NEMA 10-30 receptacle, and you’ll fry your converter.
 Possibly also fry your appliances.
 And maybe start a fire.
+These dryer plugs have been made obsolete for a reason.

 Or here’s a NEMA 6-50 receptacle.
 It is NOT FOR RVs.
 It’s commonly used for welders, plasma cutters, and other machinery.